PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/2-primitive-catalogue/20-cardano/40-cardano-mint-burn.md

 form.
 - The `assets` field has the minted or burned assets.
 The difference between a mint and a burn is in the sign of `amount` when interpreted as a number.
+- The `inputAddresses` represents addresses who burned the tracked tokens
+- The `outputAddresses` represents addresses who minted the tracked tokens

+### Detecting who minted and who burned

+Some key facts about Cardano transactions to help understand how to parse this information:
+- Cardano transactions can contain multiple mints & burns of different tokens in the same transaction
+- Multiple different addresses can mint/burn tokens in the same transactions (txs have multiple inputs & outputs)
+- The same address can mint/burn multiple times in the same transaction (different inputs or different outputs)
+- All mints & burns share the same `metadata` field